With low yields crimping shopping list, ECB might change QE terms

-LONDON A shrinking pool of eligible bonds may soon require the European Central Bank to rework its campaign to inject 1 trillion euros (£717.8 billion) of new money into the euro zone economy.
+LONDON, April 29 A shrinking pool of eligible bonds may soon require the European Central Bank to rework its campaign to inject 1 trillion euros of new money into the euro zone economy.

 Yields on German government bonds have fallen so far this year that unless the ECB waives its own limits on the amount of each euro zone bond it can buy under its quantitative easing (QE) programme, it will struggle to complete it.